 On the GT template for Health Insurance Coverage and Mini-med plans, enter the sum of MLR rebates owed by the company for all States for each market.

-Section 6 – Optional Temporary Adjustment for Non-Calendar Year Policies
+Section 6 – Optional Temporary Adjustments

+Line 6.1 - ACA assessments on non-calendar year policies (2013 only)

 For the 2013 MLR reporting year, issuers may defer including in their MLR and rebate calculations the portion of 2013 premiums collected for 2014 ACA assessments or fees on non-calendar year policies.
 If issuers elect to defer this portion of premium in the 2013 MLR and rebate calculations, they must disclose the deferred amount for each respective state and market.
 In addition, issuers must disclose and reduce the MLR tax adjustment to premium by the amount of federal and state taxes and fees associated with the deferred portion of premium.
 (Note: The optional premium and tax adjustments will be added back into the MLR calculation in the 2014 MLR reporting year.)

-6.1 Disclose the deferred portion of premium for each respective State and market.
+6.1a Disclose the deferred portion of premium for each respective State and market.
 This amount may be excluded from Line 2.1, CY column but must be included in Part 1, Line 1.1.